Image Credit: ProduceGood

 The food gathering activity known as "gleaning" goes back to Biblical times when landowners left a portion of their crops for the poor to harvest.
-This food would otherwise be wasted, often ending in landfills and generating high levels of methane gas.
+This food would otherwise be wasted, today it ends up in landfills and generates high levels of methane gas.

-Today, gleaners gather surplus food from farms, gardens, backyards,and orchards to feed hungry people.
+Gleaners gather surplus food from farms, gardens, backyards,and orchards to feed hungry people.

+Want to help?
 Donate food, time and money!

 Most of these local gleaning organizations rely totally on volunteers and donated funds to maintain their charitable operations.

-END FOOD WASTE AND HUNGER: CONTACT A GLEANER GROUP
+HELP TO END FOOD WASTE AND HUNGER: CONTACT A GLEANER GROUP

 RELATED ORGANIZATIONS AND RESOURCES

 http://feedingamericasd.org/get-involved/donate-food/residential-harvests/ Helps connect fruit tree owners and residents with local gleaning groups around San Diego County to pick the remaining crop for distribution to the hungry.
 Feeding San Diego works with both gleaning groups and other food donors to accept and distribute more than 18.5 million meals annually throughout San Diego County.